 When the defendant's conduct is deemed outrageously careless, the victim may be awarded punitive damages on top of any compensatory damages award.
 In some cases, an injured person's role in causing an accident or their inaction after being injured can diminish the amount of damages that will be awarded in a personal injury case.

-For quality legal representation, please contact our personal injury attorneys of the Elk Grove-based O'Brien & Zehnder Law Firm by phone or send us an email and someone from our office will be in touch with you shortly.
+For quality legal representation in Elk Grove and Sacramento County, please contact our personal injury attorneys of the O'Brien & Zehnder Law Firm by phone or send us an email and someone from our office will be in touch with you shortly.

 DISCLAIMER: This article is not a substitute for legal advice and in no way constitutes legal advice or gives rise to an attorney-client relationship.
 Adequate counsel is fact-dependent and requires independent analysis and inquiry specific to your situation and circumstances.
 This article is simply meant as a guide to explain in general and brief terms certain issues and serves to provide general information.
 Contact O'Brien & Zehnder Law Firm at 916-714-8200 if you require legal help or wish to seek legal advice for your specific legal issue(s).